wlswotmd/gef/docs/SUPPORTED-MODE.md

 * Supported architectures
     * x64 only.
 * Note
-    * It needs gdb 12.x or after.
+    * It needs gdb 12.x or later.
     * It runs very slowly and is not recommended.
 Ctrl+C interrupt does not work.
     * Many commands are UNSUPPORTED in KGDB mode, because there is no way to access physical memory and control registers.